A look at the Loveland Pass/I-70 area from "Cupid."

 Hiking Opportunities/Areas of Interest

 Because the terrain of the Front Range is so varied, especially in terms of vegetation and altitude, one can take a trail of similar difficulty and length in say, Red Mountain Open Space and compare it with something in Mueller State Park and have completely different experiences.
-There's a reason why Colorado has so many Wilderness Areas and granted, population certainly has a hand in why but even more so, the astounding beauty and ecleticism in the natural world is why I think, the powers that be set aside these tracts for preservation for others.
-Everyone recognizes the wealth we have along the Front Range in raw beauty and life.
+There's a reason why Colorado has so many Wilderness Areas and granted, population certainly has a hand in why but even more so, the astounding beauty in the natural world is why I think, the powers that be set aside these tracts for preservation for others.
+Everyone recognizes the wealth we have along the Front Range in raw beauty.